 5) It would be interesting to see how the multivariable MR with the hypothesized exposure + the candidate exposure(s) (meaning without adjusting for outliers) compares to the tested methods.
 Is it perfectly equivalent to adjusting for outliers in MR-TRYX?

-Answer)

-[Additional simulation 4]
+Answer) We have now included this method in the simulations.
+We describe how it is different to outlier adjustment – i.e. it adjusts for all instruments not just the outliers.
+As a consequence there are scenarios in which it performs better and ones in which it performs much worse.
+For example, if the candidate trait partially or completely mediates the path from the exposure to the outcome then the effect of x is completely nullified, which is not a problem seen for MR-TRYX.
+Figure 2 now includes these results.

 6) In the real data, the authors use the reduction in Q statistic to asses how successful the MR-TRYX outlier adjustment is, but I have the intuition that any adjustment should reduce the Q statistic (by including an additional variable in a linear model, the residual variance decreases).
 How does the Q statistic compare between removing the outliers and adjusting for outliers?
 So, it would be nice to have such quantitative results in the simulations.

 Answer) Our adjustment model doesn’t include an extra term in the revised X-Y association.
 Instead of adding variables, we correct the G-Y association by subtracting estimated pleiotropic effect obtained from LASSO MVMR from the total effect.
-The Q statistics derived from our method is not necessarily decreased indeed when we adjust the pleiotropy in the wrong direction (Please see the example 4).
+The Q statistics derived from our method is not necessarily decreased indeed when we adjust the pleiotropy in the wrong direction (Please see the example 4, where we acknowledge that in one empirical situation the adjustment is not working and goes in the wrong direction).
 We have added a supplementary figure to show the change in q stats over the different simulation scenarios.

 3. RESULTS